Cult Awareness Network: History

 In the United States in the early 1970s there was an increasing number of New Religious Movements.
 In 1971, Ted Patrick founded FREECOG (Parents Committee to Free Our Sons and Daughters from the Children of God).
 In 1974, he founded the more wide-ranging "Citizen's Freedom Foundation" (CFF), and began offering 'deprogramming' services to people who wanted to break a family member's connection to an NRM.
 The deprogramming methods involved abduction, physical restraint, detention over days or weeks, food and sleep deprivation, prolonged verbal and emotional abuse, and desecration of the symbols of the victim's faith.
 The perpetrators' justification for these actions was that the individual had been "brainwashed", and was not amenable to reason.

 Brainwashing theory denied the possibility of authentic spiritual choice for an NRM member, proposing instead that such individuals were subject to systematic mind control programs that overrode their capacity for independent volition.
 Ted Patrick's theory of brainwashing was that individuals were hypnotized by brainwaves projected from a recruiter's eyes and fingertips, after which the state was maintained by constant indoctrination, a totalistic environment and self-hypnosis.
 Most academic research, however, indicated that the reasons for people joining, remaining in, or leaving NRMs were complex, varied from group to group and individual to individual, and generally reflected the continued presence of a capacity for individual responsibility and choice.

-Patrick's organizations were later merged to become the Cult Awareness Network.
+Patrick's organizations were merged in 1978 to become the Cult Awareness Network after the mass-suicides in Jonestown.
 CAN became the most prominent group in the emerging national anti-cult movement of the 70s and 80s.
 The anti-cult movement lobbied for state and national legislative action to legitimize its activities, and although this had very limited success, the movement was nevertheless able to forge alliances with a number of governmental agencies.
 This was primarily on the back of its propagation of the "cult/mind control ideology", which succeeded in turning affiliation with NRMs into an issue of public—rather than private—concern, and gave a pseudo-legitimacy to the anti-cultists' more extreme claims and actions.
 By 1991, the Cult Awareness Network had twenty-three chapters dedicated to monitoring over two hundred groups that it referred to as "mind control cults".